my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 This optional setting specifies the path to an X509 private key file in PEM format used for authenticating the device against the server (together with a certificate, specified using tls.certificate property).

+#### tls.verification

+This optional setting specifies the certificate validation mode.
+Use one of the following values.

+  * `none`: The server certificate is not validated.
+  * `relaxed`: The server certificate is validated if one is presented by the server.
+    This is the default.
+  * `strict`: The server certificate is validated and it is an error if the server does not present a certificate.

 ### Logging